flow-build/react-mqtt-workflow-manager/README.md

 ## [Usage](usage)

-1. Before the componente usage, set the store with `WorkflowManagerConfig.setStore`.
+1. Before using the component, set the store with `WorkflowManagerConfig.setStore`.

 ```tsx
 // App.tsx